Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 - Puente de Alcántara: A Roman arch bridge which crosses the Tagus River and provides entry into the old town of Toledo from the train station.

 - Museo de Santa Cruz: Even if you don’t love museums, the stunning 16th-century building in which the museum is housed is worth a visit on its own.
-It’s currently free to entry, but check the official tourism site starting in 2025 for any changes to this!
+It’s currently free to enter, but check the official tourism site starting in 2025 for any changes to this!

 - Alcázar de Toledo: Named after the Arabic word for strength or fortress (Al Qasar), this fortress was built atop the highest part of Toledo.
 The building has passed hands many times, from the Visigoths to the Arab Moors to the Christian Monarchs.
 Today, it is a military museum and allows you to learn not only about Toledo’s history, but also the history of Spain in general.
 Entry is €5, and you can find hours and more details at the Toledo tourism’s page for the museum.